elisa-santoro/openradioss-cases/pulsating-flow-over-flexible-flap-3d-case1/README.md

 ![preCICE configuration visualization](images/pulsating-flow-over-flexible-flap-3d-precice-config.png)

+## Mesh Configuration

+The test case implemented within this repository implements what the [OpenFOAM adapter validation paper](https://journal.openfoam.com/index.php/ofj/article/view/88/78) refer to as `coarse` mesh.

+This means the `Solid` participant modelled in OpenRadioss is discretized with 48 `HEX20` solid elements, arranged with a 2 x 4 x 6 cell resolution along the three spatial directions.

 ## How to run

 1. Install OpenRadioss and set the `OPENRADIOSS_PATH` in your environment (includes the `starter/` and `engine/` directories)